-Virtual Reality, generally associated with gaming, is starting to infiltrate and integrate into a number of areas within healthcare and business.
+Virtual Reality (or VR), traditionally associated with gaming, has already infiltrated and integrated into a number of areas within healthcare and business.

 In Clinical Psychology contexts, VR is used effectively to mimic original traumatic events, allowing patients to be exposed to their fears within controlled settings.
 This is a very effective way to help those affected by phobias and PTSD to develop techniques to help them manage their responses (*1).

 In medical scenarios, VR can create a distraction that can help patients in pain management (*2).
 It can also aid in treating paranoia and ADHD (*2) in addition to helping children with respiratory and diaphragmatic breathing (*3).

 In business, VR is now being used as a team-building tool (for remote and hybrid teams who are not based at the same physical location).
 It is also being used for recruitment, onboarding and assessment of staff.

 VR as a business tool is also starting to gain traction as a means of delivering soft-skills training to leaders and managers within national and global organisations whose team members are geographically remote from one another.